LinasMackevicius/MySql-db-for-gym-info-web-app/README.md

-# Gym Information System
+# Gym Information System database

-This project aims to design a database schema for a gym information system to manage members, trainers, classes, and equipment.
+This project aims to design a mySQL database schema for a gym information system to manage members, trainers, classes, and equipment.

 ## Table of Contents
 - [Installation](#installation)